- $200 per 60 minute hour individual session (sliding scale available depending on income and slot availability).

-- Sex Addiction assessments will be billed at $300.
+- Sex and Porn addiction assessments will be billed at $400.

 Payment is due at the end of each session unless previously agreed upon terms.
 Acceptable payment methods are cash, check, major credit cards, and HSA/FSA cards.